-Those nomad camps are where you sleep for the night, staying inside the traditional ger tent next to the nomad family, cosy and warm from the cold air outside.
-The families can be very welcoming and fun with their nomad hospitality, which is one of the highlights of travelling in Mongolia.
+Those nomad camps are where you will sleep for the night, staying inside traditional ger tents next to the nomadic families.
+It’s cosy and warm inside these tents from the cold air outside.

 Signs of Buddhism on top of these rocks.

-See the solar charger at this nomad camp in the photo below.
-The Mongolian nomads have embraced technology, it obviously makes their lives easier.
+The Mongolian nomads have embraced technology as it obviously makes their lives easier.